ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_us_cvd/concept_model.rst

 4.3.1 Therapeutic Inertia Propensity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Therapeutic inertia is a complex combination of simulant level characteristics and
+Therapeutic inertia is a complex combination of simulant-level characteristics and
 random variation.
 Therefore, we want each individual simulant’s propensity
 to be autocorrelated between healthcare visits, but we don’t want this autocorrelation
-to be 1.
+to be 100%.
 To model this, we use a combination of a random component which is
 redrawn at each healthcare visit and a simulant level component with is constant over
 the course of the simulation.